 No costs have been provided.
 Further, no attempt has been made to quantify the likely impact on the local authority food control workforce of enabling a wider cohort of local authority professionals to undertake official food controls and other official activities, which the current Code restricts.
-This is a serious and significant omission.
-During a CIEH engagement event with members, when asked in a poll whether they thought the proposals in the consultation will solve the problems local authorities are experiencing in recruiting food officers, 79% said no, only 8% said yes and 13% said they don't know.
-In a similar poll of our Port Health community 27% said yes, 60% said no and 13% said they don't know.
+This is a significant omission.